ec429/fc-aviation/README.md

 * Road bridges and railways are available from the start.
 So is Farmland, even though the building to enable its effect (Crop Dusting) requires the technology General Aviation.
 * Workers are called Seabees.
 Improvement build times are around 0.6 of classic (so, somewhere in between Workers and Engineers).
 Transform Terrain is unavailable.
 * Chance to steal tech on city conquest is 60%.
+* There is no land-based Caravan unit.
+Instead, Airliners can open trade routes, while the inexpensive Merchant Ships can 'enter marketplace' to earn one-time revenue — they yield considerably more than building Export (coinage), so long as they don't get sunk on the way!

 ## Aircraft category usage